react-native-datetimepicker/datetimepicker/README.md

 RNDateTimePicker is the new common name used to represent the old versions of iOS and Android.

-On android open picker modals ( date and time ) will be updated with the changed prop value if for example a HOC holding state changes it.
+On android, open picker modals will update the selected date and/or time if the prop `value` changes.
+For example, if a HOC holding state, updates the `value` prop.
 Previously the component used to close the modal and render a new one on consecutive calls.

 ### DatePickerIOS